devgateway/ansible-role-nginx/README-site.md

 * `id` - string, required if `enabled` is *true*.
 Uses the cache zone with this name.

 * `duration` - caching time in Nginx units; produces the [`proxy_cache_valid` directive](http://nginx.org/en/docs/http/ngx_http_proxy_module.html#proxy_cache_valid).
 May be used to configure response code as well: `200 302 10m`.

+#### `cors`

+Optional.
+If defined, this dictionary generates an `if` block to handle [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) OPTIONS request.
+The dictionary members are:

+* `origin` - string, defaults to `*`; sets the value of [Access-Control-Allow-Origin](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Origin).

+* `max_age` - optional integer producing the [Access-Control-Max-Age header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Max-Age).
+If undefined, no header will be sent.

+* `methods` - an optional list of permitted methods for the [Access-Control-Allow-Methods header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Methods).

+* `headers` - an optional list of permitted headers, as in [Access-Control-Allow-Headers header](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Headers).

 ### Optional Variables